horkruxes/hkxserver/README.md

 server {
     server_name your.server.name; # Use your domain name
     location / {
-        proxy_pass http://localhost:80; # You can change the port in config.toml
+        proxy_pass http://localhost:80; # You can change the port in hkxconfig.toml
     }
 }
 ```